 Gestalt Principles of Perception

-The Gestalt Principles intermingle, complement and enhance each other to produce a final figure that the viewer can understand.
-It is a process of simplification that our mind practices to create a figure that will have a meaning to the viewer.
+The Gestalt principles intermingle, complement and enhance each other to produce a final figure that the viewer can understand.
+It is a process of simplification that our mind practices to create a figure that will have meaning to the viewer.

-Designers can use the Gestalt Laws of Perception to explore how viewers will interpret and organize the visual information from their designs.
+Designers can use the Gestalt Laws of Perception to explore how viewers interpret and organise their designs’ visual information.

 The Prägnanz Principle

 We perceive complex or ambiguous images as simple ones.
 The Prägnanz Principle defines: